The main trust surfaces behind the workflow.

 Meeting capture is scoped to the shipped surfaces

-EvalSuite positions AI as writing and coaching support.
-The system does not claim to decide performance truth for your team.
-AI drafting uses role context, templates, and captured evidence when available.
-Managers still edit final reviews and confirm follow-up actions.
-Trust depends on showing what the AI does and where human review is still required.
+AI drafts from your evidence.
+It does not decide performance outcomes.
+Drafting uses role context, templates, and captured evidence.
+Managers edit final reviews and confirm follow-up actions.
+The system shows where drafts came from and where manager review is required.

 Retention, billing, and support stay explicit

-The trust surface links directly to the operational policies that matter when buyers evaluate a people product.
-Usage logs are retained for up to 12 months, and backup data may remain for up to 90 days after deletion.
-Paid checkout starts in Stripe, and only org admins can initiate paid billing from the app.
-Account access, auth troubleshooting, and Zoom setup guidance live in the public Help Center.
+Direct links to the retention, billing, and support policies buyers check before purchasing.
+Usage logs retained up to 12 months; backup data up to 90 days after deletion.
+Paid checkout starts in Stripe.
+Only org admins can initiate billing.
+Auth, Zoom setup, and account help live in the public support page.